-SUBMIT one Word or PowerPoint file to Canvas with detailed responses to the following 5 items:
+SUBMIT one Word or PowerPoint file to Canvas as Portfolio #5 with detailed responses to the following 5 items:

-- ISSUE: What is the main "issue" of the case? (tip of the iceberg) Briefly describe this issue.
+- 1. ISSUE: What is the main "issue" of the case? (tip of the iceberg) Briefly describe this issue.
 You can assume that I am familiar with the case.
-You do not need to rewrite the case in detail! - BOTGs: What are the patterns and trends related to the "issue?"
-WRITE a summary of these trends and DRAW 3-5 BEHAVIOR OVER TIME Graphs that illustrate the important trends.
-If it makes sense to include 3-5 lines on one graph, then that is totally fine just remember to use a key! - CLDs: Choose what you believe to be the MOST IMPORTANT TREND in the case.
+You do not need to rewrite the case in detail! - 2.
+BOTGs: What are the patterns and trends related to the "issue?"
+WRITE a summary of these trends and DRAW BEHAVIOR OVER TIME Graphs that illustrate 3-5 of the most important trends.
+If it makes sense to include 3-5 lines on one graph, then that is totally fine just remember to use a key! - 3.
+CLDs: Choose what you believe to be the MOST IMPORTANT TREND in the case.
 WRITE a description of the trend and what you believe is causing this trend.
 Also DRAW a CAUSAL LOOP DIAGRAM that explains the trend.
 Be sure that the causal relationships you draw in your loop are actually causal relationships.
 Be sure that your loop closes.
 Drawing causal loop diagrams correctly takes practice, time, thought, and a lot of revision.
 Invest time in this part of the assignment.
-It will prepare you for Portfolio #5 when you help others learn to do the same.

-- MENTAL MODELS: What are some mental models that continue to perpetuate the causal relationships that produce the trends and result in this "issue" being an issue? - WHAT NEXT?
-If you were the educational leader in this case, what would you do next?
-Write a response of at least 250 words explaining how you would lead into the future.
-It is appropriate to reference course readings with in text citations
+It will prepare you for Portfolio #5 when you help others learn to do the same. - 4.
+MENTAL MODELS: What are some mental models that continue to perpetuate the causal relationships that produce the trends and result in this "issue" being an issue? - 5.
+WHAT WOULD YOU HAVE DONE?
+If you were the educational leader in this case, what would you have done differently?
+Write a response of at least 500 words explaining how you would have led in this case.
+It is appropriate to reference course readings with in text citations (author last name, publication year, page number).
+No reference list is necessary.

-- (author last name, publication year, page number).
-No reference list is necessary. - G. Portfolio Assignment #6 (Systems Thinking) PLAN AHEAD The ICEERG MODEL is an integrative tool that can guide very powerful learning conversations.
+G. Portfolio Assignment #6 (Systems Thinking) - PLAN AHEAD The ICEBERG MODEL is an integrative tool that can guide very powerful learning conversations.
 This assignment integrates many aspects of this course and is the culminating activity.
-When you want to better understand an event or issue, the Iceberg Model can help!
+When you want to better understand an event or issue, the Iceberg

+Model can help!
 Just like in Portfolio Assignment #3 you will need to bring together a group of colleagues for this assignment.
 You will facilitate an Iceberg Model conversation around a topic of interest to you and your colleagues.
 You might discuss bullying, or student behavior, or teacher morale, or parent involvement, or some critical event that happened recently.
 The possible topics are endless.
 It is important that you choose a topic that is meaningful to your group.
 Again, your participants do not need to do anything special to prepare.
 They simply need to show up.
-You should plan for the conversation to last at least 45 minutes. - © You, however, will need to prepare © Be sure to do the following PRIOR to your meeting/conversation: - -Make sure your meeting space is welcoming and conducive to an open, comfortable conversation. - -Have paper and colored pens/pencils available for note taking.
-(Notes taken during the meeting will be part of your portfolio submission) - -Re-Read STL pp. 126-132 as a guide to designing your conversation. - -Download the Iceberg Model handouts in the Canvas Assignment #6 description. - -Design an AGENDA and a PLAN for your meeting (Again, you will need to submit these as part of your portfolio submission)
+You should plan for the conversation to last at least 45 minutes.